sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 			rail_gun.visible=false
 			bazoka.visible=false
 ```
-would have instead used loops for fewer lines however due to time constraints this was not done.
+Due to time constraints looping through was not done as I considered it an elective choice.
 For future assignments, I would look to design a player that not only contains variety in movement and attack to immerse the player but also to design the players based on the environment to further increase immersion for the user.

 ### [Level Design](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/tree/main/Design/Level%20Design)